Yaepiii/M2UD/_posts/Setup/2025-03-04-calibration-and-time-synchronization.markdown

 # Calibration and Time Synchronization

 Our dataset offers precise intrinsic and extrinsic calibration parameters, and the coordinate systems of the sensors in both robots as shown in Figure 3.
-This section presents the calibration methods and procedures.
-The parameters for all sequences are generated using the [development kits](https://github.com/Yaepiii/M2UD/Development_Kit) and stored in ```calibration.yaml```.
+This section presents the calibration methods and procedures. ~~The parameters for all sequences are generated using the [development kits](https://github.com/Yaepiii/M2UD/Development_Kit) and stored in ```calibration.yaml```~~.

+:sparkles::sparkles::sparkles:

+The intrinsic and extrinsic parameters of the sequences recorded outdoors using the 6-wheeled robot platform can be found [here](https://github.com/Yaepiii/M2UD/blob/main/calibration/6wheel-outdoor.yaml).

+The intrinsic and extrinsic parameters of the sequences recorded indoors using the 4-wheeled robot platform can be found [here](https://github.com/Yaepiii/M2UD/blob/main/calibration/4wheel-indoor.yaml).

+:sparkles::sparkles::sparkles:

 ![figure](../../assets/image/figure3.png)